 For readers who do not know what the NervosDAO is:

-NervosDAO is a builtin contract that allows people to deposit CKB into it and get compensation back(to resist part of inflation), the purpose is to control on-chain data storage by providing a negative incentive for who store the data.
+NervosDAO is a builtin contract that allows people to deposit CKB into it and get compensation back(to resist part of inflation), the purpose is to control on-chain data occupation by providing a negative incentive for users who stores the data.
 NervosDAO is a critical part of the CKB economic design; you can learn it from the CKB economic paper.

-A typical CKB owner chooses one of the following strategies:
+A typical CKB holder chooses one of the following strategies to earn more benefits:

-- Deposit CKB into NervosDAO and get compensation, but the user can’t use the CKB until withdrawing it from NervosDAO.
+- Deposit CKB into NervosDAO and get compensation, but the user can’t use or spend the CKB within NervosDAO lock period.

-- Store X Bytes data on the chain which occupied X CKB.
+- Store some data on the chain which per byte data occupies 1 CKB.

 - Do nothing, let the coin diluted.